Telefonica/latch-sdk-c/README.md

 setTimeout(TIMEOUT_HERE);
 ```

-* If libcurl < 7.32.0, CURLOPT_SETNOSIGNAL must be set to 1 in multithreaded applications.
+* If libcurl < 7.32.0, CURLOPT_NOSIGNAL must be set to 1 in multithreaded applications.
 This causes that the timeout doesn't apply to DNS queries made with the standard resolver.
 ```
 setNoSignal(1);
 ```